-CL:AIRE keeps a register of materials and services which may fall within the Definition of Waste Code of Practice (DoWCoP).
+CL:AIRE keeps a register of materials and services which may fall within the DoWCoP.
 It aims to link material holders with service providers or organisations requiring materials in order to make the process of finding project partners an easier and quicker process.